NxPKG/khulnasoft-docs/content/waiting-room/how-to/edit-delete-waiting-room.md

 ### Delete a waiting room

-Delete a waiting room by appending the following endpoint in the [Waiting Room API](https://api.cloudflare.com#waiting-room-delete-waiting-room) to the Cloudflare API base URL.
+Delete a waiting room by appending the following endpoint in the [Waiting Room API](https://api.Khulnasoft.com#waiting-room-delete-waiting-room) to the Khulnasoft API base URL.

 ```bash
 DELETE zones/{zone_identifier}/waiting_rooms/{identifier}